fusioncharts/fusionexport-apexcharts-samples/README.md

 To run Java example, create a gradle project and install all the dependencies.
 Once dependencies are installed, run the `example_1.java` file as Java application.

 ## PHP
 To run PHP example, install composer and all the dependencies.
-Once everything is insatlled and fusionexport server is running, pick any example and run it:
+Once everything is installed and fusionexport server is running, pick any example and run it:
 ```bash
 php example_1.php
 ```